 Frenchman’s Cove & James Bond Beach

 The grounds at the cove spread about 42 acres with villas throughout, however, the actual beach is relatively small, though never crowded.
 What makes this beach so unique is that the river meets the ocean there, which makes is rough to swim sometimes.
 And the swings.
-There are many swings just hanging there, and together with Sher we spent hours on them!
+There are many swings just hanging there and we spent hours on them.
 The spot is surely photogenic!

 Entrance: $8 US adults, $4 US kids (4-12)